glebm/i18n-tasks/README.md

-  missing             show missing translations unused              show unused translations translate-missing   translate missing keys with Google Translate add-missing         add missing keys to the locales find                show where the keys are used in the code normalize           normalize translation data: sort and move to the right files remove-unused       remove unused keys config              display i18n-tasks configuration xlsx-report         save missing and unused translations to an Excel file irb                 irb session within i18n-tasks context
+  missing             show missing translations unused              show unused translations eq-base             show translations equal to base value find                show where the keys are used in the code translate-missing   translate missing keys with Google Translate add-missing         add missing keys to the locales normalize           normalize translation data: sort and move to the right files remove-unused       remove unused keys config              display i18n-tasks configuration xlsx-report         save missing and unused translations to an Excel file irb                 REPL session within i18n-tasks context gem-path            show path to the gem

 See `<command> --help` for more information on a specific command.
 ```